mahima-chandan/CS546-Final-Project/doc/TechnicalReferenceSportsWagering.md

 ### Account balance operation

-1. Displays account balance for the user from `Bettors.balance`.
+1. Displays account balance for the current user from `Users.balance`.

 1. Input control is some type of read only large text box with large font.